jdp-global/zkSforce/README.md

 This fork of zkSForce has a single method that allows you to get dirty with SOAP API without having to know about the >200 boiler plate model classes or regenerating code from wsdl.
 As long as you know how to structure the payload - you can simply inject any soapString here
     NSDictionary *dict = [client doSoapCallWithMethod:@"create" payload:soapString];
-The SOAP response is parsed using XMLReader ARC version. https://github.com/RyanCopley/XMLReader That's it.
+The SOAP response is parsed using XMLDictionary https://github.com/nicklockwood/XMLDictionary - That's it.

     // Not sure of the correct soap string?
 You can use curl to test - just switch in sessionids and replace any ! with \!. curl -d "<s:Envelope xmlns:s='http://schemas.xmlsoap.org/soap/envelope/' xmlns='urn:partner.soap.sforce.com'><s:Header><SessionHeader><sessionId>REPLACETHEEXCLAMATIONWITHBACKSLASH!!!!!\\\\\\\\!!!!!!!</sessionId></SessionHeader></s:Header><s:Body>